 New data items in PIAAC collected information about skill use and practices at work, including:

-It is intended that Australian data will also be published in an international report released by the OECD in October 2013, which will compile the results of the 24 countries that participated in PIAAC.
+Australian data is also be published in an international report released by the OECD on 8 October 2013, which will compile the results of the 24 countries that participated in the first round of PIAAC.
 This report will also include time series data for countries who participated in the previous iterations of PIAAC.
 The report and other outputs from the survey are available from the OECD website at www.oecd.org/site/piaac/.

 The information within this product should be referred to when using the microdata.
 It contains information including Survey methodology, File structure, Using the CURF, Conditions of use and the Data item lists.

 The Explanatory Notes section of Programme for the International Assessment of Adult Competencies (PIAAC), 2011-2012 (cat. no. 4228.0) includes information on survey objectives, survey methods and design, data quality and interpretation, output data items, information about the availability of results and comparability with previous surveys.

 Microdata products are available to approved users.
 A full list of available microdata can be viewed via the Expected and available Microdata web page.
 Users should familiarise themselves with information available via the Microdata Entry Page.

 The PIAAC 2011-12 Basic CURF can be accessed on CD-ROM, the Basic CURF (International Comparison version) will be available as an electronic file, and the Expanded CURF can be accessed through the Remote Access Data Laboratory (RADL) and the ABS Data Laboratory (ABSDL).
 Users wishing to access a CURF should read the How to apply for Microdata web page, before applying for access through MiCRO.
 More detail regarding types and modes of access to CURFs can be found on the CURF Access Modes and Levels of Detail web page.